xdauby/Roleplay/README.txt

 Technology used :
 This application is coded in python.
-The entire code has been written by us, we have not used frameworks.
+The entire code has been written by us.
 The SQL language is also used to make all the requests to communicate with the database.
 This base is stocked on postgresql.
 To obtain the list of the characters that the players can use, we use the D&D 5th API, its adress is http://www.dnd5eapi.co/ .
 To collaborate and share our codes, we have used git hub.